Frazmatic/reading-notes/learning-html.md

 ## Wireframes

-*Wireframing* is essentially a diagram that describes the basic layout of a website.
+*Wireframing* is essentially creating a diagram that describes the basic layout of a website.
 Generally, some sort of diagramming tool is used.
 It can also be done with pen & paper or a whiteboard.
 Paper prototypes are a common method because they are easily changed.
 It is a good way to describe the general information layout of the potential site and assess its interface.
 A good wireframe design is informed by use cases and user flow, and prototypes can be used to test out interaction.

 ## HTML